-PainWISE is an evidence based community pain education program designed to help you manage your pain.
-PainWISE isn’t just about pain medication, rather this 4-week course about pain education and prevention.
+PainWISE is an evidence-based community pain education program designed to help you manage your pain.
+PainWISE isn’t just about pain medication, rather this 4-week course is about pain education and prevention.
 Informed by evidence-based research this course aims to empower you to understand and consequently manage your pain.

 - Learn more about pain education by practitioners schooled in pain education including Ananda Mahony.